-At the TORIDOLL Group, we aim to provide our customers with safe and secure products.
-However, as a member of the food industry with an extensive supply chain, we also consider local economies and the sustainability of natural resources, and seek to coexist and achieve coprosperity with food producers and other business partners.
+At TORIDOLL Group, we aim to provide our customers with safe and secure products.
+However, as a member of the food industry with an extensive supply chain, it is also important for us to consider local economies and the sustainability of natural resources, and seek to coexist and achieve shared prosperity with food producers and other business partners.

-In addition, in the TORIDOLL Code of Conduct, which prescribes behavioral policies for all TORIDOLL employees, we pledge to deal with our business partners in a fair and transparent manner.
+In addition, in accordance to the TORIDOLL Code of Conduct, which prescribes behavioral policies for all TORIDOLL employees, we pledge to deal with our business partners in a fair and transparent manner.

 The TORIDOLL Group’s procurement policy

-The TORIDOLL Group deals in food, which is a blessing of nature.
-In order to fulfill our corporate mission of ”Finding New Value.
+TORIDOLL Group works with food, which is a blessing of nature.
+In order to fulfill our corporate mission of “Finding New Value.
 Simply For Your Pleasure,” we consider the economic, social, and environmental impact of our procurement activities based on the policies outlined below.

 - We will prioritize the safety of our products for our customers, and provide quality assurance that leads to greater peace of mind.

 - We will comply with the laws and regulations of the countries we operate in, show respect for their norms, and reject all associations with illegal dealings, human rights violations, and unfair labor practices.

 - We will endeavor to use resources in a sustainable manner, to help mitigate climate change, and to contribute to the creation of a recycling society.